BigDragonlin/dotfiles-windows/README.md

 ### Using Git and the bootstrap script

 You can clone the repository wherever you want.
 (I like to keep it in `~\Projects\dotfiles-windows`.)
-The bootstrapper script will copy the files to your PowerShell Profile folder.
+The Bootstrapper script will copy the files to your PowerShell Profile folder.

 From PowerShell:
 ```posh